kubesphere-retired/docs.kubesphere.io/content/v2.1/en/devops/credential.md

 description: ''
 ---

-A DevOps project user can configure credentials in the application for dedicated use by Jenkins Pipeline.
-Once a user (e.g. Owner and Maintainer) adds/configures these credentials in DevOps project, the credentials can be used by DevOps projects to interact with these 3rd party applications.
+A DevOps project user can configure credentials for Jenkins Pipeline.
+Once a user (e.g. Owner and Maintainer) adds/configures these credentials in DevOps project, the credentials can be used by DevOps projects to interact with these third-party applications.

 Currently, it can store the following 4 types of credentials in DevOps project: